 Note: If, during the lifetime of the safety certificate or authorisation, an applicant does not intend introducing changes to infrastructure or rolling stock which will require safety verification, it is acceptable for it to make a statement to that effect.
 In these circumstances the applicant should provide evidence of how its change management arrangements facilitate the recognition that safety verification may be needed if there is any unforeseen change of circumstances.

-include a summary of how the procedures take into account the effect of any changes made to the operation of any transport undertaking.

-- examination of the change process, with reference to recent or current examples; - review of risk assessment methodologies to ascertain reasonable practicability of control measures adopted or proposed; - examination of design and/or construction standards for a recent or current change; - demonstration of how a recent change was managed, describing how an altered risk or new risk was identified and controlled through this system; and - detailed examination of the safety verification scheme.
+For infrastructure managers only include a summary of how the procedures take into account the effect of any changes made to the operation of any transport undertaking.
+Potential inspection issues For both infrastructure managers and transport undertakings examination of the change process, with reference to recent or current examples; review of risk assessment methodologies to ascertain reasonable practicability of control measures adopted or proposed; examination of design and/or construction standards for a recent or current change; demonstration of how a recent change was managed, describing how an altered risk or new risk was identified and controlled through this system; and detailed examination of the safety verification scheme.